misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -i
 ```

-Inactivity emails include recent tracks observed in the session.
-The legacy backend also includes estimated skipped track status.
+Inactivity emails include recent tracks observed in the session and estimated skipped track status.
+The live backend also reports estimated playing time excluding pauses.
+Tracks first seen already playing or after missing observations are excluded from live skip classification.
 Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 To send an email when a listed track, playlist or album plays: